shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-21-gene-classification.md

 ### DNA Encoding

+Biological sequences come in the format:

+> GTGCCCAGGTTCAGTGAGTGACACAGGCAG

+This mimics a standard **NLP** based problem, in which we need to convert text into numerical representation before we can feed this data into our models

-There are 3 general approaches to encode sequence data:
+There are 3 general approaches to encode biological sequence data:

 1. Ordinal encoding DNA Sequence
-2. One-hot encoding DNA Sequence
+2. One-Hot encoding DNA Sequence
 3. DNA sequence as a “language”, known as `k-mer` counting

 So let us implement each of them and see which gives us the perfect input features.